kmanoli/NormCerebellum/README.md

-## Cerebellar growth is associated with domain-specific cerebral maturation and socio-linguistic behavioral outcomes
+## Cerebellar growth is associated with domain-specific cerebral maturation and socio-linguistic behavioral performance

 #### This repository contains analysis scripts and cerebellar normative models presented in this manuscript: https://www.biorxiv.org/content/10.1101/2025.09.11.675513v1